sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README2.md

 <img src="./images/vm-gitops-1-gitea-repo-view.png" alt="Gitea repo" width="300">

-Click into your repository.
+Drill down into your repository.
 You can copy the URL as in this screenshot:

 <img src="./images/vm-gitops-2-gitea-repo-copy.png" alt="Copy Gitea repo URL" width="300">

-Make a note of your Git repo URL which will look similar to this (starting with `http://gitea-gitea` and ending in `flask-vote-app.git`).
+Make a note of your Git repo URL which will look similar to this (starting with `http://gitea-gitea` and ending in `flask-vote-app.git`):

 ```
 http://gitea-gitea.apps.sandbox.openshift.com/user1/flask-vote-app.git
 ```

-In Gitea, look into the folder `deploy -> vote-app-with-mysql-vm -> direct` and open the file `vote-app-mysql-vm-all-in-one.yaml`.
+In Gitea, drill down further into the folder `deploy -> vote-app-with-mysql-vm -> direct` and open the file `vote-app-mysql-vm-all-in-one.yaml`.

 In the file, you will find all the OpenShift resource definitions required to deploy the complete vote application.